KleinerWolf215/AmberWeb/README.md

 # AmberWeb
-Homepage for a sports-club.
+Spring Boot backend of a homepage, e.g. for a sports-club.
 Main features: Colaboration via calendar and making decision together.

 ## Calendar
 Calendar having different views for past, present and future.